SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       watch(channelName, handler)
     </td>
     <td>
-      Lets you watch a channel directly from the AGSocket object.
+      Lets you watch a channel directly from the <a href="api-ag-server-socket">AGServerSocket</a> object.
       The handler accepts a single data argument which holds the data which was published to the channel.
     </td>
   </tr>